 Fixing a hole

-Dr Kedar Panya is Head of Engineering at the Engineering and Physical Sciences Research Council (EPSRC), which makes him another of the UK’s key policymakers behind the national strategy for RAS (there’s that horrible acronym again).
+Dr Kedar Panya is Head of Engineering at the Engineering and Physical Sciences Research Council (EPSRC), which makes him another of the UK’s key policymakers behind the national strategy for RAS.
 He said that the UK sees strong economic potential in wireless communications, robotic surgery, and assistive technology: all good things, supported by excellent domestic research.

-Unmanned systems, manufacturing, and “mobile autonomy” – in the air, on land, underground, and at sea – are other key growth hotspots for the UK, he said.
+Unmanned systems, manufacturing, and mobile autonomy – in the air, on land, underground, and at sea – are other key growth hotspots for the UK, he said.
 For example, Panya explained that there is a long-term plan for robots to replace diggers in Leeds and turn it into the world’s first self-repairing city.
-(Good luck with your PR and worker-relations in the city, Dr Panya!)

-Leeds isn’t the only UK region to be interested in AI and robotics, however.
-Llewelyn Morgan, Services Manager for Localities, Policies, and Innovation at Oxfordshire County Council, explained how the authority is developing a transit strategy that embraces autonomous vehicles, making it the only council in the country (and possibly the world) to be doing so, he claimed.
+Leeds isn’t the only UK region to be interested in AI and robotics.
+Llewelyn Morgan, Services Manager for Localities, Policies, and Innovation at Oxfordshire County Council, explained how the authority is developing a transit strategy that embraces autonomous vehicles, making it the only council in the country (and possibly the world) to be doing so.

-With Oxfordshire’s roads already at full capacity, and with “funding on a downward scale, and challenges on an upwards scale” thanks to Whitehall budget cuts, Morgan explained how machine learning and AI combined “with an open, collaborative approach” are providing insights, predictive analytics, and early warnings of travel problems, which can be cross-checked with live sensor data.
+With Oxfordshire’s roads already at capacity, and with “funding on a downward scale, and challenges on an upwards scale” thanks to Whitehall budget cuts, Morgan explained how AI and “an open, collaborative approach” are providing insights, predictive analytics, and early warnings of travel problems, which can be cross-checked with live sensor data.

 Calling Doctor Robot

-The same principle applies to robotic care assistants in smart homes, which will enable elderly, sick, or vulnerable people to stay in their own home for much longer, reminding them to take medicine and keeping them company – according to speakers at February’s event.
+The same principle applies to robotic care assistants in smart homes, which will enable elderly, sick, or vulnerable people to stay in their own homes for longer, reminding them to take their medicines and keeping them company.
+See my separate report for more on this.